JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change the owner of a file to a new user
+Script to write a empty file